-MIAMI, Florida – NOAA’s National Hurricane Center issued a Tropical Weather Outlook at 8 a.m.
-Eastern Daylight Time on Saturday, September 21, 2019, due to the presence of Invest 99L that may become a tropical cyclone over the Atlantic Ocean.
+MIAMI, Florida – NOAA’s National Hurricane Center issued a Tropical Weather Outlook at 2 a.m.
+Eastern Daylight Time on Sunday, September 22, 2019, due to the presence of Invest 99L that may become a tropical cyclone over the Caribbean.

 If Invest 99L does become a tropical storm, the next name on the 2019 Atlantic Hurricane names list is Tropical Storm Karen.

-Invest 99L is a tropical wave located several hundred miles east of the Windward Islands that is producing a large area of disorganized showers and thunderstorms (marked with an orange “X”).
+Invest 99L is a strong tropical wave located just north of Tobago in the Windward Islands that is producing a large area of showers and thunderstorms (marked with a red “X” below Tropical Storm Jerry).

 NHC forecasters say that a tropical depression could form on Sunday or early next week while the system crosses the Windward Islands and over the eastern Caribbean Sea.

-A NOAA Hurricane Hunter aircraft is scheduled to investigate this system this afternoon, if necessary.
+An Air Force Hurricane Hunter is scheduled to investigate Invest 99L this afternoon.

-Invest 99L has a 60% chance of tropical cyclone formation within the next five days and a 50% chance within the next 48 hours.
+Invest 99L has an 80% chance of tropical cyclone formation within the next five days and an 80% chance within the next 48 hours.

-Spaghetti models are in strong agreement that Invest 99L will track westerly over the western Atlantic.
+Spaghetti models are in strong agreement that Invest 99L will track northwesterly over the western Atlantic.

-Computer models forecast a northwesterly turn when Invest 99L enters the eastern Caribbean followed by a curve to the north towards Puerto Rico.
+Computer models forecast a north-northwesterly turn when Invest 99L enters the eastern Caribbean followed by a curve to the north towards Puerto Rico and the Dominican Republic.

 NOAA forecasts an ‘above-normal’ 2019 Atlantic Hurricane Season which runs from June 1 through November 30.